Autodesk/sydevs/user_manual/atomic_nodes.md

 ### Finalization Events

 The `finalization_event` function is invoked once, after all other events.
 Typically it is invoked at the end of the simulation (unless the node is an agent; see [Collection Nodes](collection_nodes.html)).
 The main purpose of the function is to assign statistic values to all the flow output ports.
-This statistic values sometimes depend on the elapsed duration, which is available as an argument.
+These statistic values sometimes depend on the elapsed duration, which is available as an argument.

 Flow output port values are assigned using the port member function `assign`.